 Room Acoustics: Auralization

-octave-band echograms are converted to binaural impulse responses that
+process where predicted octave-band echograms are converted to binaural

 signal processing and Head-Related Transfer Functions (HRTFs).
 In